gyrocode/jquery-datatables-checkboxes/README.md

 Checkboxes is an extension for the jQuery DataTables library that provides universal solution for working with checkboxes in a table.

-More information and examples is available at [gyrocode.com/projects/jquery-datatables-checkboxes/](http://www.gyrocode.com/projects/jquery-datatables-checkboxes/).
+More information and examples are available at [gyrocode.com/projects/jquery-datatables-checkboxes/](http://www.gyrocode.com/projects/jquery-datatables-checkboxes/).